mesosphere/dcos-docs-site/pages/dkp/konvoy/1.8/quick-start/index.md

 # Before you begin

-Before installing Konvoy, ensure you have the [following][prerequisites] items.
+Before installing Konvoy, ensure you have the [following](../prerequisites) items.

 # Installing Konvoy

 1. Install required packages.
 In most cases, you can install the required software using your preferred package manager.
-The below packages may already be installed if you followed the instructions on the [prerequisites][prerequisites] page.
 For example, on a macOS computer, you can use [Homebrew][brew] to install `kubectl` and the `aws` command-line utility by running the following command:

     ```bash
     brew install kubernetes-cli awscli